 Admission to the Sacramento State baccalaureate Nursing program is a two-step process: 1) admission to the University and 2) admission to the Clinical Nursing program.
 Prospective first-time freshmen, and transfer students who will not complete certain Clinical Nursing prerequisites by the time they enroll, may apply for University admission at any time up to the regular application deadline.
-They will be considered as pre-nursing majors until they enter the Clinical Nursing program.
+They will be considered prenursing majors until they enter the Clinical Nursing program.

-Up to 63 generic students and seven 30-unit option Licensed Vocational Nurses are admitted to the clinical portion of the baccalaureate Nursing program each semester.
+Up to 60 generic students are admitted to the clinical portion of the baccalaureate Nursing program each semester.
 All qualified Registered Nurses are admitted to the RN-BSN tract each semester.
 A competitive selection process has been established since applications exceed program space in the generic program.
-Generic applicants compete with other generic applicants and 30-unit option LVN's compete with other 30-unit option applicants.
-Program admittees are selected from among students who meet the prerequisite requirements and follow the supplemental application procedures described below.
+Admitted students are selected from among candidates who meet the prerequisite requirements and follow the supplemental application procedures described below.
 Continuing Sacramento State, transfer students and second baccalaureate degree applicants are given equal consideration in the selection process.